-If a landlord has a big complex then you can multiply it by hundred, two hundred.
-Even three hundred which means he would lose about thirty thousand to ninety dollars every year.
+If a landlord has a big complex then you can multiply it by a hundred.
+Two hundred, or even three hundred which means he would lose about thirty thousand to ninety dollars every year.
 That is a great loss keeping in mind that landlords do not have a big profit margin.
-A landlord is already bearing the cost of building or apartment maintenance.
-And losing this much money would mean a lot to them.
+A landlord is already bearing the cost of building or apartment maintenance and losing this much money would mean a lot to them.

 Risk of frauds

 Another reason why landlords avoid credit card transactions is because of the risk of fraud.
 Credit card fraud is very common globally.
 Moreover, there is a chance of identity theft as well.
 When people steal the identity of others and use that identity to rent a place for them it is known as identity theft.

 In such cases, they are most likely to run away immediately by cutting all ties.
 However, in this case, the landlord suffers as the credit card company reverses the transactions.
 Moreover, landlords cannot deal with damage or non-payment issues in case of fraudulent credit card use.
 In such a fraud, mostly the owner of the credit card is considered the true payor.